dkarthe/webjeda-blog/_posts/2015-12-15-how-to-add-custom-domain-to-github.md

 If you already own a domain name and you want to use it, then continue to Step 1.

-##Step 1: Adding CNAME file to the gh-pages branch of your repository.
+##Step 1: Adding CNAME file to the gh-pages branch.

 Go to the repository where you have hosted your website and click on **New File**